 And so it will be.
 Saildrone has a partnership with US authorities to study how hurricanes form, including their rapid intensification.
 Hurricane Ida, which recently hit the American coast, went from a Category 1 storm to a Category 4 storm in less than 24 hours.

 The drone ships are approximately 7 meters (23 feet) long and have four built-in cameras.
 They measure wind, ocean and air temperatures.
 The CEO of Saildrone Richard Jenkins he said his company will focus research on understanding how energy and heat (ocean and atmosphere) exchange during hurricanes.
 The data collected from the ships will be retransmitted in real time for analysis and case studies.

-“No one has ever observed what happens to the waves of foam being sprayed in the center of the hurricane.
-So let's hope we can see with the camera what the water looks like, ”Jenkins said.
+"No one has ever observed what happens to the waves of foam being sprayed in the center of the hurricane.
+So let's hope we can see with the camera what the water looks like," said Jenkins.

 Recently Saildrone ships have been studying ocean conditions near Alaska.
 Drones have sailed over 800.000 kilometers (500.000 miles) to date.
 In 2019, the Saildrone became the first unmanned vehicle to circumnavigate Antarctica.